 For general enquiries, contact Paula Banks (New Zealand EPIC Manager) email@example.com, or phone 04 474 3058.

 Responsible use — copyright and attribution

 When you use any of the digital resources included in EPIC, be aware of their copyright requirements and usage restrictions.
-These are usually made clear on each site or database.
+These are usually made clear on each website or database.

-If you use resources from EPIC, it's important that you acknowledge or attribute them in your work.
-Check if your school has guidelines for responsible use of other people's work
+It's important that you acknowledge or attribute that you use in your work.
+Check if your school has guidelines for responsible use of other people's work.

 If you're unsure about how to use these digital resources responsibly, ask your librarian or refer to: